mmoses1127/VoidCrosser/README.md

 };
 ```

-The arctan2 function, as well as a custom offset (determined through lots of trial and error, were used to determine the angle between the player and the object the player is grabble, both to position the player and fix her to the proper side of the object, and to determine the trajectory when jumping off objects.
+The arctan2 function, as well as a custom offset (determined through lots of trial and error), were used to determine the angle between the player and the object the player is grabble, both to position the player and fix her to the proper side of the object, and to determine the trajectory when jumping off objects.

 ### moving_object.js